 As with drills, the opportunities here are endless.
 Everything, from wheelbarrow races, through a partner, carries to explosive work is a good fit, depending on goals.
 An added benefit is that games strengthen the team spirit and raise competitiveness in students at the same time.
 Plus, it is never boring to play a game as a warm-up!

 There’s no way that we can exclude flow rolling as a legitimate way to warm up for BJJ.
 After all, it is as specific as a BJJ warm-up can get.
 The trouble is that very few people actually know how to “roll light”.
 As far as advanced BJJ warm-ups go, flow rolling is at the very top.
-People below purple belt shouldn’t even think about it.
+People below the purple belt shouldn’t even think about it.
 Furthermore, it is not advisable for competitors, unless they’re really good at flowing to warm up like this.
-Competitors are battle-minded and always looking for an advantage which goes against the nature of flow rolling.
+Competitors are battle-minded and always looking for an advantage that goes against the nature of flow rolling.